 The above statistics show that timely feedback provided by a real and knowledgeable person has a direct impact on customer experience.

-According to a research by Centric Digital, by 2020, 85% of a customer’s brand experience will occur without any human interaction.
+According to research by Gartner, by 2020, 85% of a customer’s brand experience will occur without any human interaction.

 Also, agents and resources can stay more productive while automating routine tasks and customer issues management.

 Dialogue Marketing found that 85% of customers find it frustrating when a company’s website is not configured for mobile phone browsing, while an SDL survey showed that 44% of millennials expect the customer experience to be the same regardless of channel.

 This should come as no surprise given that an average global digital consumer owns 3.64 connected devices.
 Customers want and expect consistent and quality customer experience across all the devices that they use daily.
 Asking consumers to use a different device for better customer experience is like saying farewell to that customer.

 According to Google, users move on to the next website if a website doesn’t load in three seconds.
 WOW Local Marketing found that 52% of customers are less likely to engage with the company because of a bad mobile experience.

 This shows that customers are not afraid of giving your competitors a shot if they find it difficult to assess your brand online.

 Failure to resolve issues is one of the foremost reasons why brands lose customers.
 However, complaints and issues are actually hidden opportunities of improvement.